Foundation and originating religious status

-For the avoidance of doubt, the Western Orthodox University is not a United Kingdom, European Union, or United States university.
+For the avoidance of doubt, the Western Orthodox University is not a United Kingdom, European Union, or United States university, and its degrees may not be considered equivalent to government-accredited degrees that are issued in those jurisdictions.
 Because it is not a United Kingdom university it does not have recognition or accreditation from the government of the United Kingdom.
 Because it is not a United States university it is not regionally or nationally accredited by a government-recognized accrediting body in the United States.

 Status of the Apostolic Episcopal Church